TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.reservedinstancesreservedinstances/reservedInstances-fairfax.md

     }
    ],
    "tip": "You can buy virtual machine reserved instances to save money over pay-as-you-go costs.", "costSavingInfo": "*You can save up to the stated amount if you purchase single subscription reservations for 3 years and your future usage follows the same pattern as the last 30 days.
-Your actual savings may vary.", "testData":""
+Your actual savings may vary."
 }